awostenberg/bug-free-train/README.md

     vibrated A phone over encrypted dm from python; sent to M phone (no vibrate but it worked)

 ### green hat
-    q how with mob programming the two of us, how decide who's naviagor, who's driver, when three. a
+    q how with mob programming the two of us, how decide who's navigator, who's driver, when three. a begin of day, random order, (flip coins), then fixed rotaiion driver-navigator-mobber for the day

+    q monday? short day for M - dentist; 30m then go. a demo day of whatever you want!
+15m each.
+        a: plans to do encryped DM as today but from python repl not cli
+        m: tbd or just chill

 ## day 9

     Jeremy wuz here - again